-For the Department of Revenue's purposes, this language allows a titleholder to claim the exemption provided in Neb.
+In reviewing the documentary stamp tax exemptions, this language allows a titleholder to claim the exemption provided in Neb.
 Rev. Stat. § 76-902(4) which exempts: "Deeds which, without additional consideration, confirm, correct, modify, or supplement a deed previously recorded but which do not extend or limit existing title or interest."

-In a Reverse 1031 Exchange, the transfers from the original owners to the AT qualify for this exemption.
-However, the language above must be used in the qualified exchange accommodation agreement, and the filer must claim exemption #4 on the Real Estate Transfer Statement, Form 521, in order to qualify for this exemption.
+In a Reverse 1031 Exchange only one of the above transfers is exempt.
+Generally, the transfer from the original owners to the AT qualify for this exemption.
+The language above must be used in the qualified exchange accommodation agreement, and the filer must claim exemption #4 on the Real Estate Transfer Statement, Form 521, in order to qualify for this exemption.
 It is advised that the Register not presume all Reverse 1031 Exchanges automatically qualify for exemption from documentary stamp tax.
 A copy of the exchange agreement is not required to be recorded with the deed.